thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 node readPaths.js
 ```

 The program only needs to require one module—the `fs` module—to import the filesystem functionality.
-Because the `readPaths.js` file is executed in its own scope, this functionality lives inside the local `fs` variable and doesn't pollute the global scope.
+And because the `readPaths.js` file is executed in its own scope, this functionality lives inside the local `fs` variable and doesn't pollute the global scope.

 ### Exercise